 International law firm White & Case agrees, and predicts high levels of deal activity will be sustained over the medium term.

 Yet despite the prospective benefits, many asset and wealth management tie ups fail.
-M&A success Two major banana peels prevent M&A success, as these hindrances commonly trip up partnering fund firms, according to Institutional Investor:
+Two major banana peels prevent M&A success, as these hindrances commonly trip up partnering fund firms, according to Institutional Investor:

 Read More: Why Do Hedge Funds Fail?